-Meet Danielle Fisher, Enviropreneur Institute alumni 2013.
+Meet Danielle Nicholas, Enviropreneur Institute alumni 2013.
 She is the owner and founder of Crazy Mountain Grass Fed Beef, LLC in Bozeman, Montana.
 She came to PERC with the aim to market grass fed beef as the sum of all its parts with the concept: "terroir of beef."
 In the video above and Q&A below, she introduces herself and her product and proposes to producers and consumers alike that variability is no longer a liability, it is an asset.

 Q: Could you explain your "terroir of beef" project?

 A: I am very interested in the concept that beef, like wine, picks up flavors from the soil and forage that it grazes on.
 From Wikipedia for simplicity's sake: "Terroir ([a French word] from terre, "land") is the set of special characteristics that the geography, geology and climate of a certain place . . . express in agricultural products."
 Tying beef back to the environment in which it was grown is a great way to connect consumers to not only our grasslands, but the diversity of small scale producers out there.
 An ecosystem is more resilient the more biodiverse it is.
 Our world's food supply, in this case beef production, is no different.

 Q: What are the differences between conventional, natural, organic, and grass fed beef?